Contrast-Security-OSS/docs/content/user/apps/Session-metadata.md

 tags: "user UI applications session metadata build vulnerabilities" -->

-## About Session Metadata

-Pinpoint the source of vulnerabilities in your application with metadata reported by your Contrast agent.
-Once configured to report the properties you've chosen, the agent reports the information along with the rest of your standard vulnerability data to the Contrast UI.
+Pinpoint the source of vulnerabilities in your application with session metadata reported by your Contrast agent.
+As soon as you add the necessary configuration property to your agent file, the agent reports the information along with the rest of your standard vulnerability data to the Contrast UI.

+## Agent Configuration

+To send session metadata for your application to the Contrast UI, you must add the configuration settings to your agent configuration file.
 The build properties that the agent can report are **branch name**, **build number**, **commit hash**, **committer**, **Git tag**, **repository**, **test run** and **version**.

-## Agent Configuration
+You may include all or some of these properties, as desired.

-To send session properties for your application to the Contrast UI, you must add the configuration settings to your agent configuration file.
-You can supply these settings as system properties, environment settings or properties in YAML configuration files.
+You can supply these settings as system properties, environment settings or properties in a YAML configuration file.
 See the following configuration examples for each application language.

+### Examples

 If you use system properties for [Java](installation-javaconfig.html), include an additional entry in the line where you add your `javaagent` flag.
-In this case, you would set the property `contrast.application.session_metadata` to a set of key-value pairs that identify your test run.
+In this case, you will set the property `contrast.application.session_metadata` to a set of key-value pairs that identify your test run.

 ```
 -Dcontrast.application.session_metadata="branchName=feature/some-new-thing,committer=Jane,repository=Contrast-Java"